yomorun/GreptimeDB-YoMo/README.md

 --postgres-addr 0.0.0.0:4003
 ```

-2. install YoMo
+2. Install YoMo

 ```bash
 curl -fsSL https://get.yomo.run | sh
 ```

-3. run yomo zipper
+3. Start yomo zipper

 ```bash
 yomo serve -c config.yaml
 ```

-4. run yomo sfn, sfn bridges GreptimeDB between YoMo
+4. Run yomo sfn, sfn bridges GreptimeDB between YoMo

 ```bash
 cd sfn && yomo run app.go
 ```

-5. run yomo source, The source watches a file and writes the new content from the file to the zipper.
+5. Execute the YoMo source.
+This source monitors a file and streams any new content to the zipper.

 ```bash
 go run source/main.go -f metric.log
 ```

-Now The source can write Line Protocol data to the `metric.log` file.
-The data written to the file will be transmitted over the YoMo network and written to the GreptimeDB.
+The source is now configured to write Line Protocol data to `metric.log`.
+This data, transmitted over the QUIC Protocol, will be seamlessly ingested by GreptimeDB.

-1. We provide a bash script to write to `metric.log`.
+6. We provide a bash script to generate data for `metric.log`.

 ```bash
 bash metric_ingest.sh
 ```

-7. check data be written to the GreptimeDB.
+7. Verify that the data has been successfully written to GreptimeDB.

 ```bash
 curl -X POST \